simeononsecurity/simeononsecurity.ch/content/articles/difference-connection-oriented-connectionless-communication/index.en.md

 ## Conclusion

-In summary, the difference between connection-oriented and connectionless communication lies in the establishment of a dedicated connection before data transmission.
+To sum up, the difference between connection-oriented and connectionless communication lies in the establishment of a dedicated connection before data transmission.
 Connection-oriented communication, exemplified by TCP, offers reliability, error recovery, flow control, sequencing, and congestion control.
 On the other hand, connectionless communication, exemplified by UDP, provides efficiency, lower latency, and simplicity.
 The choice between the two approaches depends on the specific requirements of the application, with connection-oriented communication favored for reliable and ordered data delivery and connectionless communication suitable for real-time applications with lower latency.

 ______